cp6/my-idlers/README.md

 [![My idlers screenshot1](https://cdn.write.corbpie.com/wp-content/uploads/2022/03/My-idlers-v2-labels.jpg)](https://cdn.write.corbpie.com/wp-content/uploads/2022/03/My-idlers-v2-labels.jpg)

-##Looking for a project sponsor
+## Looking for a project sponsor

-Am seeking atleast a 1GB ram, Nvme VPS to host a demo installation of My idlers.
-In return you will get your provider as the default selection in the create forms, as well as screenshots.
+I am seeking at least a 1GB ram, Nvme VPS to host a demo installation of My idlers.
+In return you will get your provider as the default selection in the create forms, as well as in screenshots.

 [![My idlers screenshot1](https://cdn.write.corbpie.com/wp-content/uploads/2022/03/My-idlers-v2-default-provider-sponsor-position.png)](https://cdn.write.corbpie.com/wp-content/uploads/2022/03/My-idlers-v2-default-provider-sponsor-position.png)